-If you spend all your guitar practice time looking at your fretting hand or (even worse) not watching your hands at all, your picking speed will not increase.
+If you spend all your guitar picking tremolo technique practice looking at your fretting hand or (even worse) not watching your hands at all, your guitar picking speed will not increase.

-To improve your picking speed on guitar, choose an open string to begin your tremolo picking practice and go through the steps below:
+To improve your picking speed on guitar, choose an open string to begin your guitar picking tremolo technique practice and go through the steps below:

 Step One: Pick continuously using 4 notes per beat (16th notes) at a slow tempo for about 10 seconds (you don’t need to use a metronome for this exercise).

 Keep your pick angled towards the head of the guitar (where the tuning pegs are) at about a 30-degree angle.
-This helps you minimize picking motions without sacrificing dynamics or having to pick any softer.
+This helps you minimize guitar picking motions without sacrificing dynamics.

 Just like this: